fabio-rcs/SAVI/README.md

 ##### :point_right: University of Aveiro, 2022/2023 :point_left:
 ## Summary

-Here are all the files and functions from the classes used to learn Industrial Vision with python using the IDE VSCode and the OpenCV library.
+Here are all the files and functions from the classes used to learn Industrial Vision with python using the IDE VSCode, OpenCV and Open3D libraries.

 ## Useful links